 Let me be clear – you can not game Google.
 You can not follow a list of tips and turn up in new search results tomorrow.

 You can, however, set yourself up for long-term success by being SEO-friendly and focusing on the right topics.
+If you struggle to do this by yourself though then you might be interested in checking out a SEO Agency.

 What follows are SEO tips that will help your overall SEO strategy, whether you’ve got a blog or website.